DoS Protection Against Flooding of New Sessions

 The default threshold values in this step are only starting points and might not be appropriate for your network.
 You must analyze the behavior of your network to properly set initial threshold values.

-- Activate Rate (connections/s)—Specify the threshold rate (cps) above which a DoS response is activated.
+- Activate Rate (packets/s)—Specify the threshold rate (pps) above which a DoS response is activated.
 When theActivate Ratethreshold is reached,Random Early Dropoccurs.
-Range is 0-2,000,000; default is 10,000.
-(For SYN Flood, you can select the action that occurs.)
+(Range is 0-2,000,000; default is 10,000.)

-- Max Rate (connections/s)—Specify the threshold rate of incoming connections per second that the firewall allows.
-When the threshold is exceeded, new connections that arrive are dropped.
+- Max Rate (packets/s)—Specify the threshold rate of incoming packets per second that the firewall allows.
+When the threshold is exceeded, new packets that arrive are dropped.
 (Range is 2-2,000,000; default is 40,000.)